Minister’s Notes

-Yours in persistence and solidarity,
+Yours in faith and love,

 Rev. Denise